prebid/Prebid.js/modules/yahoosspBidAdapter.md

 ```

 # Optional: Schain module support
-The `yahooAdvertising` bid adapter supports the Prebid.org Schain module and will pass it through to our bid endpoint.
+The `yahooAds` bid adapter supports the Prebid.org Schain module and will pass it through to our bid endpoint.
 For further details please see, https://docs.prebid.org/dev-docs/modules/schain.html
 ## Global Schain Example:
 ```javascript